ncanceill/snakeling/README.md

 ![logo](logo.png)

-This is a test Python package to experiment with build and integration features.
+This is a test Python project to experiment with build and integration tools.

+Features:
+- Makefile targets for Python packaging
+- Workflows for publishing to PyPI and GitHub Pages

 ## Disclaimer